Debt Consolidation Mortgages: Know Your Refinancing Options

 Make larger lump payments when paying credit card debt

 One big mistake people make when paying off credit card debt is splitting payments between multiple cards.
 But did you know, your credit is negatively affected any time you carry a high balance on any one card?
 If you have two hundred dollars, many people are prone to split the money by paying off one hundred dollars toward each card.
 But in order to pay off cards faster, you should use these larger lump payments and put the full amount toward one card’s principal payment.

 Work diligently to pay down the balance on all of your credit cards, starting with the highest interest rate cards.
 When it comes time to pay the next card off, you can use what you ordinarily would have put toward the first card and pay off a bigger amount of the second card.
 Typically, this makes it possible for borrowers to pay off debt a lot faster and can get you back on track.

 Be mindful of money going out each month.
 Don’t use too much on entertainment or going out to dinner.
 Maybe cut back on how many cable channels you subscribe to.
 Determine what isn’t necessary for the time being and use your spending money toward existing debt.

 Keep revolving accounts open

 People sometimes think the best way to decrease temptation is to close out cards as they pay them off.
-If you have multiple maxed out credit cards, or even just one, this is not the best choice.
-When all your cards are maxed out, you have zero percent of your credit available.
-By paying off cards and then closing the accounts, you actually just end up with zero percent of credit available again.
+If you have multiple maxed-out credit cards, or even just one, this is not the best choice.
+When all your cards are maxed out, you have none of your credit available.
+By paying off cards and then closing the accounts, you actually just end up with none of credit available again.
 Instead, as you pay off cards, keep the accounts open to free up some of your credit available.
 Let your hard work pay off by leaving revolving accounts open.